 - Pain Management Modalities: Therapies such as heat, cold, and ultrasound may be used to address inflammation and discomfort according to your individual needs.

-- Education and Lifestyle Modifications: We work with you to pinpoint habits that might aggravate TMJ symptoms, like teeth grinding, and offer tips for lowering stress and tension.
+- Education and Lifestyle Modifications: Our team helps identify habits that may worsen TMJ symptoms, such as teeth grinding, and provides strategies for reducing stress and tension.

 Our dedicated team on Catawissa, MO physical therapists will be by your side every step of the way in your TMJ therapy, offering personalized care and exercises that fit your symptoms.
 With personalized exercises and hands-on methods, we support your journey to a more comfortable, TMJ pain-free life.